melroy89/dotfiles/README.md

 - Parkitect
 - Planetary Annihilation

-I also play some of games via Wine (`wine` = Wine Is Not an Emulator) under GNU/Linux.
+I also play some of games via Wine (`wine` = Wine Is Not an Emulator) under GNU/Linux using WineGUI.
 Or using Proton from Steam.

-Like AoE2 HD, Command & Conquer - Red Alert and full Halo series.
+Like AoE2 HD, AoM, BF2, NFS3, NFS HP2, Command & Conquer - Red Alert 3 and full Halo series.

 ## Linux Mint (XFCE)